mapbox/mapbox-vision-android/README.md

 ## Installation and setup

 All examples are located in module `Examples`.

+Note: `MapboxVision*` directories are deprecated and will be removed soon.

 Main steps for setup:
 1. Sign up or log in to your Mapbox account and grab a [Mapbox access token](https://www.mapbox.com/help/define-access-token/)
 1. Set your Mapbox token as environmental variable `MAPBOX_ACCESS_TOKEN`